January 03, 2019

 A new year is a promising time to kick old, unwanted habits for better, more positive ones.
 A major area people aim to improve during this "fresh start"-filled time of year is health.

 Whether you're trying to improve your physical fitness or want to up your healthy eating game, a 30-day challenge is a great way to kickstart your 2019 health efforts.
 Plus, 30-day challenges can be utilized year-round — making a fresh start possible at any point in the year or during any given month.
 These challenges are a great way to tackle your health goals, even if you happen to lose focus throughout the year.

 Below, we've rounded up six free-to-join 30-day health challenges, focused on nutrition, fitness, or both, to help kickstart 2019 in a healthy way.

-The details: “Move, nourish, refresh, and connect” are the guiding principles behind the 30-Day Well Challenge, a first-of-its-kind program from The New York Times to help individuals build healthy habits for the body, mind and spirit, one daily challenge at a time.
+The details: “Move, nourish, refresh, and connect” is the mantra, of sorts, behind the 30-Day Well Challenge, aiming to help individuals build healthy habits for the body, mind and spirit — via daily challenge at a time.
 The best part?
 Each challenge takes just minutes to complete.

-To be as clear and helpful as possible, the Times has created new six-minute move workout videos to show you that you really do have time to exercise, as well as how to do it.
-Refresh challenges to give your mind the rest it needs, delicious nourish challenges will nourish your body with more food, not less and connect challenges to help you get closer to those you love.
+To be as clear and helpful as possible, the Times has created new six-minute move workout videos to prove that most everyone does have time to exercise — if you have a plan.
+Refresh challenges challenge participants to rest their mind, while delicious nourish challenges will fuel your body with more food (not less!) and connect challenges to help you get closer to those you love, the Times explains.

 How to get started: First, you’ll need to log in or sign up for a New York Times account here.
 From there, your daily challenges will show up and, after completing them, you’ll click “I did it!”
 All throughout the 30-day challenge you will be able to see all that you’ve achieved while being able to look back and reflect on behaviors and note patterns, accomplishments and challenges.